mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Indirect Combat spells (also commonly called AOE spells) generate a spell construct at the point of origin (the caster) which travels down the mystic link to the chosen target, whereupon it discharges and the effect defined in the spell description manifests.
 The spell traverses the distance between the caster and the target near instantly, but travels over the physical or astral plane to do so only to take effect when it “hits”.
 Hence, Indirect Spells are handled as ranged attacks and require a physically solid target or astrally active target to hit.
 As they travel down the link to the chosen target such effects may be impeded by physical obstacles or mana barriers.
 They may impact transparent obstacles (such as glass) and do not “bounce” off reflective surfaces used for line of sight.
 Instead the spell takes effect at the point of contact with an obstructing barrier.
 In the case of mana barriers, use the standard rules for casting through barriers, but if the spell’s Force is insufficient to beat the mana barrier it “fizzles” at the point of contact with the barrier.

-If the spell reaches the chosen target and it fails to dodge with Quickness (+ Counterspelling, if available) ({Threshold} 10 + Spells Force), the target then resists damage with Toughness + armor.
+If the spell reaches the chosen target and it fails to dodge with Quickness (+ Counterspelling, if available) ({TN} 10 + Spells Force), the target then resists damage with Toughness + armor.
 Each point reduces the Damage Value.
 The target takes the damage left over, if any after the Toughness and Armor Protection is deducted.
 Note that nonliving objects resist damage from an Indirect Combat spell with their Armor rating x 2 (see Barriers).
 Note that unlike other spells, Indirect Combat spells may affect other targets that the caster cannot see if they are caught within the spell’s area of effect.

 **Elemental Effects**: Many Indirect Combat spells utilize damaging elemental energies such as Fire damage, Electrical damage, etc (see Damage Types).